-- WebAssembly: The programing language is used for developing smart contracts and dApps.
+- WebAssembly: The programming language is used for developing smart contracts and dApps.
 Developers can use it for both front-end and back-end code.

-- Truffle: Truffle is a development framework for all blockchains using the Ethereum Virtual Machine that helps developers build, test, and deploy dApps.
+- Truffle: Truffle is a development framework for dedicated blockchain engineers using the Ethereum Virtual Machine, helping build, test, and deploy dApps.

 - Waffle: As a development framework for Polkadot, Waffle allows developers to test smart contracts.
 The Windows Authentication Framework has two Java and C# libraries that perform all relevant smart contract testing functions.

-Cosmos is another scalable ecosystem.
-It's relatively new and provides solutions to the previous blockchains' problems, such as high transaction costs and limited scalability.
+Cosmos is another scalable, relatively new ecosystem providing solutions to the previous blockchains' problems, such as high transaction costs and limited scalability.
 The ATOM cryptocurrency can power a blockchain ecosystem that interoperates and scales together.
 In essence, it facilitates communication between blockchains.